plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 </div>
 ```

 The Field Error Display presentation owns this element’s content.
-The ARIA service may assign its missing ID and reference it from the editor, but it never writes or clears its content.
+A registered static updater may assign its missing ID, and the editor’s validation-state updater may reference that ID.
+ARIA validation-state processing never writes or clears the display’s content.

 #### Dedicated ARIA Error-Message Element